Letter 13: I received your letter with great pleasure, and the pleasure was doubled by its length -- for you are one of the few...

 To Zenobius.
 (352 or 354?)

-The man delivering this letter is the one who wrote it.
-For the one who persuaded me to take courage may most justly be considered its author.
-I was held back by reluctance, but the excellent Tatianus put his hand to the paper, declaring I would not regret the letter.
-You, then, will show whether being persuaded to write was better than not daring to.
+The one who brings you this letter wrote it.
+For he who persuaded me to take courage might most justly be thought to have written it.
+For my part I was held back by hesitation, but the most excellent Tatianus laid his hand upon the paper, declaring that I would not regret the letter.
+You, therefore, will show whether being persuaded to write is better than not daring.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.